pvasek/kudu-wiki/Deployment-Logic-Flow.md

 ## Preparation

-Updating the repository with the new changes, at this point the folder: apps\%app name%\live\repository will have the pre-compiled website with all the new changes.
+Updating the repository with the new changes, at this point the folder: `site\repository` will have the pre-compiled website with all the new changes.

 ## Deployment